USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 ## Implementation Highlight:  CMAQv5.2

-Add new content here.
+CMAQ-DDM-3D for model release verion 5.2 followed the same science updates and code restructuring as the base model.
+No major functionality in the sensitivity model was added at this update.

-## Implementation Highlight:  CMAQv5.0.2 High-Order DDM3D for Particulate Matter (HDDM3D/PM)
+## Implementation Highlight:  CMAQv5.0.2 High-Order DDM-3D for Particulate Matter (HDDM3D/PM)

 :Wenxian Zhang and Sergey Napelenok

-High-order DDM sensitivity analysis for particulate matter is implemented in CMAQv5.0.2.
-This new feature is an important extension of the CMAQ-DDM3D and provides an advanced and efficient approach to calculate high-order sensitivity coefficients of particulate matter.
+High-order DDM sensitivity analysis for particulate matter was implemented in CMAQv5.0.2.
+This new feature is an important extension of the CMAQ-DDM-3D and provides an advanced and efficient approach to calculate high-order sensitivity coefficients of particulate matter.
 The development and implementation process as well as the performance evaluation can be found in Zhang et al. (2012).

 Implementation of HDDM3D/PM involves both aero6 and cloud modules.
 The key step of implementing HDDM3d/PM is developing high-order DDM sensitivity analysis in ISORROPIAv2.1.
 The performance of the sensitivity calculation is improved by using the following approaches: